Buck Ram: Biography

 Controversy has surrounded "I'll Be Home for Christmas", since it was first published.
 The label on Bing Crosby's recording of "I'll Be Home for Christmas" credits it to Kent, Gannon, and Ram.
 Later recordings usually credit only Kent and Gannon.
 The discrepancy arose from the fact that on December 21, 1942, Buck Ram copyrighted a song titled "I'll Be Home for Christmas (Tho' Just in Memory)" although that version bore little or no resemblance, other than its title, to the Crosby recording.
 A song titled "I'll Be Home for Christmas" was also copyrighted on August 24, 1943, by Walter Kent (music) and James "Kim" Gannon (words).
 Kent and Gannon revised and re-copyrighted their song on September 27, 1943, and it was this version that Bing Crosby made famous.

-Unlike other talent managers of the era who were known for stealing and publishing songs others had written, Ram did not need to do so.
-He was a songwriter first and manager/producer second.
+Ram was a songwriter first and manager/producer second.
 The Platters and other groups he managed, like the Flares, were his vehicle to getting his songs recorded.
 In many cases he put singers' names on songs he had written.
 The only other controversy in Ram's long songwriting career was with "Twilight Time" which had been an instrumental recorded by the Three Suns.
 When Ram wrote the lyrics to the song and made it a hit, the Three Suns sued.
 As in the Christmas standard, the court ruled that the names of Artie Dunn and the Nevin brothers, writers of the instrumental, be included.
 It did not find against Ram.
+However, as a manager, he was involved in later litigation over former Platters performers when they sought to use the name when performing.

-Ram died in 1991, aged 83, in Las Vegas, Nevada.
+Ram and his wife, Lucille, had two children.
+He died at Valley Hospital Medical Center in Las Vegas on January 1, 1991, at the age of 83.